melissa-mccoy/phase_0_unit_1/week_1/8_wireframing/my_reflection.md

 * Which parts of the challenge did you find tedious?

 <!-- Add your reflection here.
 Remove the comment markers -->

+1. I learned what wireframes are and the process of creating them with the user in mind.
+2. It was very fun!
+I unfortunately spent too much time  fooling around with how I wanted the site to look which eventually became frustrating.
+3. I was wondering why I hadn't hear of wireframing before.
+4. Concepts make sense.
+5. Yes.
+6. Fairly confident.
+7. I liked trying to draw the wireframes.
+8. I found writing out the problem each website solves somewhat tedious.